ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: digital_edge_measure_trigger_edge

     Specifies whether to configure the Measure trigger to assert on the rising or falling edge.
-    NIDCPOWER_ATTR_SOURCE_TRIGGER_TYPE attribute is set to NIDCPOWER_VAL_DIGITAL_EDGE.
+    :py:data:`nidcpower.Session.source_trigger_type` property is set to :py:data:`~nidcpower.TriggerType.DIGITAL_EDGE`.
     for information about supported devices.
-    Default Value: NIDCPOWER_VAL_RISING
+    Default Value: :py:data:`~nidcpower.DigitalEdge.RISING`

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic

     The following table lists the characteristics of this property.